Amsterdam

 When to go: seasonality and crowds

 Amsterdam sees two peaks in visitors: April-May (tulip season and Keukenhof) and July-August (European school holidays).
-Palace rates climb 30 to 50 per cent during these windows, and the best suites book up six months ahead.
-We prefer September-October: low-angled light on the canals, mild temperatures (15-18 °C), and a city rediscovering its local rhythm after summer.
+Palace rates climb 30 to 50% during these windows, and the best suites book up six months ahead.
+We prefer September-October: low-angled light on the canals, mild temperatures (15-18 °C), and a city finding its local rhythm after summer.

 MonthCrowdsAverage palace rate/nightWeatherOur verdict